-- Frame: Intellifibre Carbon-Titanium frame characterizing the racket as a lightweight one
+- Frame: Intellifibre Carbon-Titanium frame characterizing the racquet as a lightweight one

-Overall, if you are just beginning to learn the game, this exceptionally low priced racket can certainly come as handy equipment for you.
-If you are searching for a long lasting racket, this may not be the best choice.
+Overall, if you are just beginning to learn the game, this exceptionally low priced racquet can certainly come as handy equipment for you.
+If you are searching for a long-lasting racquet, this may not be the best choice.
 However, packed with some striking features you can play your practice shots at least with this one.

 - Beam: 20m straight beam